Progressive supranuclear palsy

 - What kinds of tests do I need?

-- What treatments are available, and what types of side effects can I expect?
+- What treatments options are there, and what are the side effects?

 - I have other health conditions.
 How can I best manage these conditions together?